Gray-Box Nonlinear Feedback Optimization: Design of the Gray-Box Controller

 \subsection{Adaptive Combination Coefficients}

-A key ingredient of our gray-box feedback optimization controller \eqref{eq:hybrid_controller} is the combination coefficient $\alpha_k$.
-This coefficient helps to blend the approximate sensitivity $\hat{H}_k$ with model-free updates.
-We discuss how to tune it in different scenarios based on the quality of $\hat{H}_k$.
+A key ingredient of our gray-box controller \eqref{eq:hybrid_controller} is the combination coefficient $\alpha_k$.
+This coefficient adjusts the extent of blending the approximate sensitivity $\hat{H}_k$ into model-free updates.
+We discuss how to tune $\alpha_k$ in different scenarios based on the quality of $\hat{H}_k$.

-If we can learn the sensitivity $H_k$ sufficiently fast and accurately, e.g., via Kalman filtering\cite{picallo2021adaptive}, then model-based controllers augmented with online sensitivity estimation \cite{picallo2021adaptive,dominguez2023online} are certainly favorable.
-Specifically, we will show in Theorem~\ref{thm:model_based_optimality} and Corollary~\ref{cor:condition_sensitivity} later on that the condition favoring model-based controllers is whenever
+If we can learn the sensitivity $H_k$ sufficiently fast and accurately, e.g., via Kalman filtering\cite{picallo2021adaptive,dominguez2023online}, then model-based controllers augmented with such sensitivity estimation are favorable.
+Specifically, we will show in \cref{table:complexity_static} of \cref{subsec:comparison_static} that the condition favoring model-based controllers is when

+where $\epsilon_{H,k}$ is the error of $\hat{H}_k$ relative to $H_k$, $\bar{\epsilon}' > 0$ is a pre-specified initial error bound, and $\theta$ is an exponent.
+For instance, \eqref{eq:bound_sensitivity_fast_accurate} holds when we use recursive least squares to learn sensitivities evolving by linear random processes\cite{picallo2021adaptive}.
+In this scenario, pursuing a gray-box pipeline may seem unnecessary.
+Nonetheless, for the sake of comparison and completeness, we present the associated coefficient design and analysis.
+The gray-box controller \eqref{eq:hybrid_controller} employs the following combination coefficient

+where $C$ is a constant (e.g., $C \geq p$).
+As $k$ increases, $\alpha_k$ gradually changes from $0$ to $1$.
+The intuition is to begin with random exploration to facilitate excitation and online sensitivity learning, then progressively exploit refined sensitivity estimates for convergence.

-where $\epsilon_{H,k}$ is the error of $\hat{H}_k$ compared to $H_k$, and $\bar{\epsilon}' > 0$ is a pre-specified initial error bound.
-Condition \eqref{eq:bound_sensitivity_fast_accurate} can be satisfied, e.g., when we use recursive least squares to learn sensitivities evolving by linear random processes\cite{picallo2021adaptive}.
-However, different issues (e.g., noisy measurements, lack of covariance information, nonlinear dynamics, or resource constraints) can render sensitivity estimation slow or inaccurate, if not impossible.
-When this happens, model-based controllers cease to be favorable, and our gray-box approach \eqref{eq:hybrid_controller} is advantageous.
-We then distinguish two general cases related to $\hat{H}_k$ and present the corresponding strategies for tuning $\alpha_k$ in \eqref{eq:hybrid_controller_gradient}.
+However, different issues, e.g., noisy measurements, lack of covariance information, nonlinear dynamics, or resource constraints, can render sensitivity estimation slow or inaccurate, if not impossible.
+In these scenarios, our gray-box controller \eqref{eq:hybrid_controller} offers a principled approach of utilizing inaccurate sensitivities while retaining provable optimality guarantees.
+We distinguish two general cases related to $\hat{H}_k$ and present the corresponding strategies for tuning $\alpha_k$ in \eqref{eq:hybrid_controller_gradient}.